-Second, the surprise increase in the U.S. interest rate will incentivize U.S. investors to buy less foreign securities (because of the relatively lower interest rate).
-As a result, there will be a decrease in demand for foreign currencies, thereby causing foreign currencies to depreciate.

-Combined, these two impacts will result in a relative appreciation in the dollar.
+A surprise decrease in the U.S. interest rate will cause the dollar to depreciate.
+The surprise decrease in the U.S. interest rate will incentivize U.S. and foreign investors to sell more U.S. securities (because of the relatively lower interest rate) and buy more foreign securities (because of the relatively higher interest rate).
+Therefore, there will be a decrease in demand for U.S. dollars, thereby causing the dollar to depreciate, and an increase in demand for foreign currencies, thereby causing foreign currencies to appreciate.
+Combined, these two impacts will result in a relative depreciation in the dollar.